Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez is hitting .227 with six doubles, three triples, a home run and 23 walks.
+- Lopez has six doubles, three triples, a home run and 23 walks while hitting .241.

-- He has gone deep in one of 65 games, and in 0.5% of his plate appearances.

-- Lopez has driven home a run in 11 games this year (16.9%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on three occasions..
+- In 11 games this year (16.4%), Lopez has picked up an RBI, and in four of those games (6.0%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 26.2% of his games this year, with more than one run scored in 7.7%.
+- In 17 of 67 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.